convoluted-turtle/Gen-AI-Anime-Recommendation-System/README.md

 #### IMDB Actor Scraping

+To further elevate personalization based on users' favorite actors, actresses, or voice actors, we seamlessly integrated casting information from IMDb, enriching our dataset beyond what was available on MyAnimeList (MAL) from Kaggle.
+By web scraping IMDb, we ensure comprehensive insights into the talent behind each anime, enhancing the recommendation process.
+This augmentation not only caters to individual preferences but also adds depth to the user experience, aligning with our commitment to providing rich, diverse, and personalized recommendations in the ever-evolving anime landscape.

 IMDB Scraping Notebook: [here](web_scraping/imdb_pull_combine_my_anime.ipynb)

 #### Wikipedia Plot API

+In addressing issues with plot information or anime descriptions, we integrated the Wikipedia API to gather comprehensive summaries and plot details from each anime's Wikipedia page.
+This dynamic approach ensures that our recommendation system presents accurate and detailed information, enhancing the user experience.
+By leveraging this additional data source, we enrich our dataset with comprehensive insights, further refining our ability to provide rich, diverse, and personalized recommendations.
+This fluid integration enables us to overcome limitations and deliver a more comprehensive understanding of each anime, fostering greater engagement and satisfaction among users.

 WikiPedia Text API Notebook: [here](web_scraping/wikipedia_text_pull.ipynb)

 #### Wikipedia Image API

+In addressing broken anime image links, we merged our dataset with MyAnimeList, combining their image with WikiPedia Images.
+This integration resolves issues of missing or broken image links, ensuring a visually enriched experience for users.

 Wikipedia Image API Notebook: [here](web_scraping/wikipedia_image_scrape.ipynb)